octavio-santiago/gaia_environment_monitor/README.md

-# gaya_environment_monitor
+# Gaiaa_environment_monitor
-Gaya is a code that monitor the environment and looks for hazards via social networks.
+Gaia is a tool that monitor the environment and looks for hazards via social networks.